 Long-term study is critically important for animals that mature slowly, which include dolphins, primates, and elephants.
 By studying them as individuals, different patterns of foraging, socializing, and caring for young are apparent.
-Some dolphins have very close bonds with a few friends, some are relative loners while others are social butterflies.
+Some dolphins have very close bonds with a few friends and some are relative loners while others are social butterflies.
 Some hunt with tools and others beach themselves to catch fish.
-Some mothers wean their offspring before their 3rd birthday, others continue to nurse their 7 and 8 year olds.
+Some mothers wean their offspring before their 3rd birthday, others continue to nurse their 7 and 8-year-olds.

 Much of what people know about bottlenose dolphin social structure and their social relationships comes from our research at Monkey Mia and Shark Bay.

-Knowledge as a force in conservation.
-Many people think that if dolphins are unusually intelligent, then the conservation of dolphins should be more than simply a numbers game-e.g., are there enough dolphins to sustain the population.
+Many people think that if dolphins are unusually intelligent, then the conservation of dolphins should be more than simply a numbers game (e.g., are there enough dolphins to sustain the population).
 Rather, we must be concerned about the welfare of dolphins as individuals.
-Without evidence, however, it is easy for some to maintain the opposite stance and dismiss the dolphins' large brain as an evolutionary anomaly.
+Without evidence, however, it is easy for some to maintain the opposite stance and dismiss the dolphins’ large brain as an evolutionary anomaly.

 The astonishing complexity of social relationships among the Monkey Mia dolphins suggests otherwise, and links dolphins with a few species, including our own, where large brains and complex social living appear to have evolved hand-in-hand.
-Inevitably, this knowledge will strengthen arguments for the protection of dolphins and their habitats.
+This knowledge will inevitably strengthen arguments for the protection of dolphins and their habitats.

 - Research demonstrated that calves born to provisioned females had twice the mortality than calves born to non-provisioned females.
-This was most likely due to over feeding and unregulated feeding.
+This was most likely due to overfeeding and unregulated feeding.
 The Department of Parks and Wildlife (DPaW) responded to our research by changing their feeding policies.
-Calves were no longer fed and since the changes were implemented in 1995, calf survivorship has dramatically improved (Mann et al. 2000; Mann & Kemps 2003).
+Calves were no longer fed and since the changes were implemented in 1995, calf survivorship has dramatically improved (Mann et al. 2000; Mann & Kemps 2003; Foroughirad & Mann 2013).